ptrkrysik/gr-gsm/README.md

 The project is based on *GNU Radio* signal processing framework and takes advantage of its great features like stream tagging and message passing.
 Presence of *GNU Radio* is therefore a basic requirement for compilation and installation of *gr-gsm*.

-Installation is based on *pybombs* installer (GNU Radio install management system) and was tested on Ubuntu 14.04 and 14.10.
+Installation is based on *pybombs* installer (GNU Radio install management system) and was tested on Ubuntu 14.04 and 14.10 (on 14.10 installation will be much faster as compilation of *GNU Radio* is not necessary).
 For installation you will need git.
 On Debian based distributions you can get it with:
 ```
 sudo apt-get install git